CCDC198

 Coiled-Coil Domain Containing 198 (CCDC198) is a gene that encodes for a protein of the same name.

 Bioinformation

 Gene

 The gene spans 24,570 bp on human chromosome 14.

 Transcript

 Isoform X2 of CCDC198 is 999 nucleotides long.
 CCDC198 is notably expressed in both the liver and the kidney.

 Protein

 CCDC198 has 296 amino acids and a molecular mass of 34.7 kilodaltons.

 Phylogeny

-The gene is confined within Animals, as confident orthologs in fungi and chaonoflagettes were not found.
+The gene is confined within animals, as confident orthologs in fungi and choanoflagellates were not found.
 The human gene shares defined homology with placental mammals, marsupials, monotremes, reptiles, birds, amphibians, cartilaginous fish and some homology in insects, lobe finned fish, chelicerates and corals (Figure 22).
 The following significant taxonomic groups do not yield confident homology: nematodes, cnidaria, platyhelminths, porifera, annelids, ctenophora, mollusca, echinodermata, myriapoda, agnatha, tunicata.
 Crustacea is a borderline case that may yield homology.
 It is notable that there is a sharp cut off in sequence similarity outside of mammals, and a sharp drop in ortholog frequency outside of amniotes.